-Some projects want extremely fine control over their server-side code.
-For this we've introduced an unmanaged extension API.
-It's a sharp tool, allowing users to deploy arbitrary JAX-RS classes to the server and so you should be careful when thinking about using this.
+It's a sharp tool, allowing users to deploy arbitrary JAX-RS [http://en.wikipedia.org/wiki/JAX-RS] classes to the server and so you should be careful when thinking about using this.
 In particular you should understand that it's easy to consume lots of heap space on the server and hinder performance if you're not careful.

-Still, if you understand the disclaimer, then you load your JAX-RS classes into the Neo4j server simply by adding adding a @Context annotation to your code, compiling against the Neo4j server jar, and then adding your classes to the runtime classpath (just drop it in the lib directory of the Neo4j server).
+Still, if you understand the disclaimer, then you load your JAX-RS classes into the Neo4j server simply by adding a @Context annotation to your code, compiling against the JAX-RS jar and any Neo4j jars you're making use of.
+Then add your classes to the runtime classpath (just drop it in the lib directory of the Neo4j server).
 In return you get access to the hosted environment of the Neo4j server like logging through the org.neo4j.server.logging.Logger.